toastnjamz/fund_transfer/README.md

 # fund_transfer

-A three-tier app, Pay My Buddy, that allows friends to transfer money between friends.
+A three-tier app that allows friends to easily transfer money between each other.

 ![](Entity%20Relationship%20Diagram.png)